mredenti/ModernCMake/slides/episodes/introduction.md

 ## EXTREMELY IMPORTANT TO ADD

-To reiterate, a library is a collection of files without an entry point whereas an executable is a program with an entry point defined in the main function.
+- To reiterate, a library is a collection of files without an entry point whereas an executable is a program with an entry point defined in the main function.

+- build requirements can be propagated from the dependency to the user to the one depending on it; the propagation of build requirements to make them become build requirements of our new target is automatic

+- In traditional CMake there usage requirements need to be propagated manually

+- In modern CMake, build requirements are set on targets themselves, sometimes you do not even have to set them yourself because they come automatically from this target in the form of usage requirements

+- In traditional CMake, keeping track of usage requirements was done through cache variables.

+- In traditional CMake, build requirements are done on the environment meaning they have directory scope.
+The build requirement is set for all targets defined there and for all targets defined in subdirectories

-## WHY EFFICIENT BUILD SYSTEMS MATTER
+## WHY

 <!--
   Modern build systems should be able to build the software, package it, test it